priyanshul-govil/SIU-Result-Scraper/README.md

 # SIU Result Scraper
-Scrape [SIU result page](https://www.examination.siu.edu.in/examination/result.html) for results of your entire batch.
+Scrapes [SIU result page](https://www.examination.siu.edu.in/examination/result.html) for multiple results.
 All you need is the list of **PRNs** for which you want to find the result, and a range of possible **Seat Numbers**.

 The script will then do its magic, and store all results in a directory `./result` in the form of `PNG` images.
 It will additionally create a file `data.csv` which will contain details of all the generated data.

 However, the script isn't pure magic, so wait for SIU to release the result before you start cursing the develepor.

+## USE CASES
+1. Remember your PRN but not your Seat Number?
+Don't worry, just choose an appropriate range and the script will find it for you.

+2. Want to find results for multiple people (like your friends, or even your batch!)?
+All you need is their PRN.

 ## DISCLAIMER
 This project was made for educational purposes only.